marvinpinto/slc/README.md

   stripe_fees: Expenses:Stripe Fees
   # .. and more

-misc:
+stripe:
   # Optionally add your customer's location metadata to your Ledger entries.
 See
   # the questions section of the README for details.
   add_customer_metadata: true

-# This key is used to store the Stripe pagination cursor in order to avoid
+  # This key is used to store the Stripe pagination cursor in order to
-# duplicates.
+  # avoid duplicates.
   most_recently_processed_payout: po_abcd1234
 ```

 ## Questions